 You’ll learn how to help organisations to communicate in persuasive and ethical ways with their staff, customers, regulators, communities, investors, and society.
 Public relations practitioners:

 85% of graduates are employed within six months of graduation.
 These graduates are employed across nine different industry categories with more than 60 different job titles.

-Massey University was New Zealand’s first institution to offer university-level courses in Public Relations, so you’ll be able to take advantage of our extensive knowledge and experience in teaching this discipline.
+Massey University was New Zealand’s first institution to offer university-level courses in public relations, so you’ll be able to take advantage of our extensive knowledge and experience in teaching this discipline.

-Your Massey PR education equips you with a sound grasp of the classic PR disciplines, and the BC structure enables you to complement this with areas such as creative communication – a potentially winning combination in the contemporary job market, where employers increasingly value creativity and adaptability.
+Your Massey PR education equips you with a sound grasp of the classic PR disciplines.
+The Bachelor of Communication structure enables you to complement this with areas such as creative communication.
+This is a potentially winning combination in the contemporary job market, where employers increasingly value creativity and adaptability.

-Enterprises across the spectrum of private sector, government, and not-for-profits now grasp the importance of public relations.
+Enterprises across the spectrum of private sector, government and not-for-profits now grasp the importance of public relations.

 Surveys show BC graduates consistently enjoy high rates of employability, across a wide range of industry categories.
 Job titles include communication coordinator, consultant, content and social media specialist, project manager and advisor.

 Public relations practitioners love how every working day is different, busy and challenging, drawing on creativity and strategic planning to make a real difference in their organisations and communities.

 New Zealand is a great place to study.
 Massey University’s reputation is supported by our international rankings, accreditations and associations.
 We are rated five star plus by the QS World University Rankings.

 Massey University has small class sizes, and our lecturers and staff are friendly and approachable.